norairlabs/docs-norairlabs-com/docs/manual/products/modules-bay-x24/usage-instructions.md

 ## Powering up

-When the MBx24 is powered by the onboard computer system, it lights up all annunciators for breef moments, allowing the user to check them.
+When the MBx24 is powered by the onboard computer system, it lights up all annunciators for brief moments, allowing the user to check them.
 Then, these are turned off and the backlit RGBW lights on with the default color.
 Your MBx24 is ready.